falcosecurity/falco-website/content/en/blog/falco-i18n.md

 Choose your favorite language keyboard.
 Make sure that it works with the markup editor.
 If not simply use a google doc and its language option, then copy the content to the markup editor.

-## Contributing a localization from scratch
+## Contributing to i18n

+This section helps you start a i18n effort from scratch.

 1. Fork the [Falco Website](https://github.com/falcosecurity/falco-website) repository.

 2. Create a branch for your translation project.
     For example: `git checkout -b new/language-<lang code>`

   Replace `language-<lang code>` with your language and locale code.

 3. Create the `<lang code>.yaml` file in the [i18n](https://github.com/falcosecurity/falco-website/tree/master/i18n) directory.
     In this file, you mainly include the translated content of the home page.

 4. Add another `[language]` sub-section in the https://github.com/falcosecurity/falco-website/blob/master/config.toml file.